 The Sorbonne and the Latin Quarter

-You can almost picture it: a student roaming the halls of the Sorbonne with dusty old books clutched underarm, or, that same student sipping cafe perched in its old square situated in the St-Michel neighborhood in the Latin Quarter.
-One of Europe's oldest and most esteemed universities, the Sorbonne was founded in 1257, but studies here were initially exclusively theological.
-This is because, during the Medieval period, scholarship was almost exclusively the domain of monks, scribes, and other figures attached to the Catholic Church.
+You can almost picture it: a student roaming the halls of the Sorbonne with dusty old books clutched underarm, or, that same student sipping cafe perched in its old square situated in the Saint-Michel neighborhood in the Latin Quarter.
+As one of Europe's oldest and most esteemed universities, the Sorbonne was founded in 1257, but studies here were initially exclusively theological.
+This is because, during the Medieval period, the scholarship was almost exclusively the domain of monks, scribes, and other figures attached to the Catholic Church.
 Of course, in later centuries, the Sorbonne would go on to help produce some of Europe's most famous minds, before becoming a site of revolt during the 1968 student movements.
 After you have had your fill of the school, take a step into the Old Latin Quarter: the Rue Mouffetard district.Continue to 7 of 16 below.

 07 of 16

-The Pantheon is a neoclassical-style mausoleum where many of France's great minds like Voltaire, Rousseau, and Victor Hugo are buried.
+The Pantheon is a neoclassical-style mausoleum where many of France's great minds such as Voltaire, Rousseau, and Victor Hugo are buried.
 It was built between 1758 and 1790.
 From the Pantheon, a distant Eiffel Tower can be seen.
 Stop by the Pantheon during a stroll in the Latin Quarter.Continue to 8 of 16 below.

 08 of 16